Creative Career & Business

 • Monitor positioned at eye level

-• Keyboard and mouse that reduce wrist strain
+• A keyboard and a mouse that reduce wrist strain

 The initial investment might seem steep, but how much is a pain-free workday worth?
 For me, the answer was “quite a lot.”